Jean Segura Player Props: Marlins vs. Braves

-Jean Segura -- 1-for-3 in his last game -- will be in action for the Miami Marlins against the Atlanta Braves, with Charlie Morton on the hill, on April 25 at 7:20 PM ET.
+After batting .176 with a double and an RBI in his past 10 games, Jean Segura and the Miami Marlins take on the Atlanta Braves (who will hand the ball to Bryce Elder) at 7:20 PM ET on Wednesday.

-He had a one-hit performance in his last game (1-for-3) against the Braves.
+He had a hitless performance in his previous game (0-for-4) against the Braves.

 Jean Segura Game Info & Props vs. the Braves